mdwiltfong/inventory-app-mw-PED/inventory-app-1/README.md

 - Once you have initalized your virtual enviornment, you can install all dependancies in the `requirements.txt` file.
 You can do this by running `pip install -r requirements.txt`
 - After all dependancies are installed, you can spin up the app by running `export FLASK_ENV=development; flask run`
 - The app will then open in your browser on localhost: 5000.
+- Running the app locally will also allow you to run/execute the tests that were written for the app.
+You can run `python3 -m unittest -v` in your terminal to see summary of the tests.

+## Quick Demo Guide

+# Create an inventory item

+- You can create an inventory item by clicking on the `Create inventory item` button.